 Before the coronavirus, some experts thought that communal living could be a major step in creating affordable housing.
 It remains to be seen if co-living will reach that level, but it’s encouraging to see the industry getting a boost after struggling through March and April.

 Ultimately, safety within co-living facilities is up to the people living there.
-If people are compassionate and understanding, a co-living building presents no more threat than a standard apartment complex but can help ease some of the pain of social isolation.
+If people are compassionate and understanding, a communal living building presents no more threat than a standard apartment complex but can help ease some of the pain of social isolation.